APape95/britishairwaysreviewdashboardproject/README.md

 ## 🚀 Project Overview

 British Airways (BA) has provided a comprehensive dataset containing reviews from their customers.
-This dataset includes valuable feedback categorized by **aircraft type**, **cabin type**, **traveler type**, and **traveler country**.
+This dataset includes valuable feedback categorized by **aircraft type**, **cabin type**, **traveller type**, and **traveller country**.
 BA is seeking to gain insights into customer experiences, identify trends in satisfaction across different categories, and pinpoint areas for improvement.

 This project focuses on creating an **interactive Tableau dashboard** that organizes and visualizes this data, making it easy to compare reviews and uncover actionable insights.
 By analyzing the feedback, BA can enhance customer satisfaction and make data-driven improvements to their services.